sbw70/verification-constraints/labs/nuvl-edge/fleet/README.md

 # NUVL Edge Fleet

-This directory contains the multi-endpoint NUVL Edge Lab tests.
+This directory contains the multi-endpoint tests for the NUVL Edge Lab.

 The fleet consists of three physical ESP32-S3 endpoints using one Raspberry Pi coordinator and one shared NUVL verification boundary.

-The tests evaluate whether endpoint identity, requested mode, decision, denial reason, timing, and recovery behavior remain correctly bound when multiple constrained devices operate through the same path.
+The tests examine whether endpoint identity, assigned request mode, decision, denial reason, timing, and recovery behavior remain correctly bound when multiple constrained devices operate through the same path.

-The fleet work demonstrates that endpoint capability and execution authority can remain separate:
+The fleet demonstrates a separation between endpoint capability and provider-controlled authority:

 > Each endpoint can create a request, receive a provider-bound result, and display that result without independently creating or retaining provider authority.

-## What the Fleet Tests Cover
+## What the Fleet Tests Demonstrate

-The current fleet test set includes:
+The current fleet work covers:

 - Three physical ESP32-S3 endpoints
 - One shared Raspberry Pi verification boundary